jjmonsalveg/pinpong_test/README.md

 B. Or import to Postman: /test ping pong.postman_collection.json

+#Production environment

+use URL variable equal to `damp-bayou-41719.herokuapp.com/` in postman

+#Development environment
+use URL variable equal to `localhost:3000` in postman

 ## Requirements

 The purpose of this API is to allow users to log their pingpong games and to